 The first female figure to establish herself on the international scene, Natalia Goncharova lived for art in a total and unconventional way.
 He exhibited in the most important European avant-garde exhibitions, including Munich, Berlin, Paris and London, while in Moscow he participated in performances in which he paraded in the most elegant area of the city with his face and body painted with images and phrases intended for scandalize the right-thinking.
 Defying public morals, she was the first woman to have exhibited paintings depicting female nudes, and for this she was accused and tried.
 For over fifty years he lived and worked together with the artist Mikhail Larionov in a free and open way, arriving at marriage only in the last years of his life and only to protect the common work.

-A heroine of the Russian avant-garde she lived as an exile in Paris from 1919, a move that allowed her to continue working without constraints.
-Through her art she created an original and powerful fusion of tradition and innovation, East and West, making her work a unique example of experimentation across artistic styles and artistic genres.
-Goncharova united iconic elements of Russian popular and religious tradition with the demands of modern Western art, moving from the heroic art of the First World War and 1920s Paris, the ‘primitivism’ of Gauguin and the kaleidoscopic colours of Matisse through to the Picasso’s experimentation with Cubism and the dynamism of Italian Futurists, Boccioni and Balla.
+Hero of the Russian avant-garde, she lived as an exile in Paris to continue working without constraints.
+Through his art he has created an original and powerful fusion of tradition and innovation, East and West, making his work a unique example of experimentation between styles and artistic genres.
+Natalia has in fact united in a highly personal way iconic elements of the Russian popular and religious tradition with the demands of modern Western art, passing through the heroic period of the early twentieth century, that of the Great War and Paris of the 1920s: from the primitivism of Gauguin and from the chromatism of Matisse to the constructive force of Picasso, up to the dynamism of Boccioni and Balla.